zooniverse/Panoptes-Front-End/README.md

 - `initStart`: For every mousedown/touchstart until `isComplete` returns true, return the values for the mark.

-- `initMove`" For every mousemove/touchmove, return new values for the mark.
+- `initMove`: For every mousemove/touchmove, return new values for the mark.

 - `initRelease`: For every mouseup/touchend, return new values for the mark.